-Shelving: Dimensions and Space
+Shelving: Dimensions and Spac

 People are drawn to a wall of books spines crammed one after the other.
 No matter the room, no matter the shelves.
 No matter the books, at first glance.
 It's the simple mass of them all.
 This is part psychology (any grocery store manager could describe the preference for multiples) and partly our love of order (as ever popular blog Things Organized Neatly shows).
 A wall of books also draws on our sentimentality.
 At a glance, we recall the feeling of the books in our lives.
 Those spines remind us of the experiences in pages we have all had as well as experiences reading yet to come.
 We associate a multitude of books with stories and the act of learning, particularly if we harbor a lifelong love of those things.